rohitdha/Inference-First-Order-Logic/README.md

 * All predicates (such as HasPermission) and constants (such as Google) are case-sensitive alphabetical strings that begin with uppercase letters.
 * Each predicate has at least one argument.
 (There is no upper bound for the number of arguments).
 Same predicate will not appear with different number of arguments.
 * All of the arguments of the facts are constants. i.e. you can assume that there will be no fact such as HasPermission(x,Contacts) ( which says that everyone has permission to see the contacts!) in the knowledge base.

+### Output Format:
+Develop code in a file called “inference.py”.
+Output the results into a file ‘output.txt’.
+For each query, determine if that query can be inferred from the knowledge base or not, one query per line.
+If true, print “TRUE” and if not, print “FALSE”. (without the double quotes)